darkwhispering/EP-Hashimage/readme.txt

 The plugin, when enabled, exposes a template, shortcode, widget and a settings page.

-Some notes/known bugs:
+**Some notes**

 * The Twitter API only returns the latest results when searching on hashtag, so the result set is limited due to this.
+There are no exact limit but seems to be between 50-70.
+[More info here (see limitations)](https://dev.twitter.com/docs/using-search)
 * The Instagram API required a client_id that you need to get from http://instagram.com/developer/ [Follow this guide](http://darkwhispering.com/wp-plugins/ep-hashimage/get-a-instagram-client_id-key) if you don't know how to get one.
-* The Instagram API limits the search result to around max 20 images right now.
+* The Instagram API limits the search result to around max 20 images!
+Fix might come in the future.
+[More info here](http://stackoverflow.com/questions/12322028/what-is-the-maximum-number-of-requests-for-instagram).
-* A documentation page is on the why with better info on how to use the plugin.
-* This beta will break old settings!
-Make sure you go over your settings again.

 == Installation ==